 At Minc Law, we have removed more than 50,000 pieces of defamatory and damaging content online using these very techniques.
 We have seen nearly every form of damaging online content.
 With our deep experience, we know the most effective steps to achieve swift content removals.

-In this article, you will learn from the experts how to take control of your digital footprint and remove negative online content.
+In this article, you will learn how to take control of your digital footprint and remove negative online content.
 We will also discuss what to do when content removal is impossible, including de-indexing the websites that host the negative content, updating outdated information, and suppressing negative information about you or your business.

 Finally, we discuss when it is best to hire an expert and how to find the best company or person for the job.

 Methods to Remove Negative Content From the Internet